Have you heard about the Great Dane Breeder Scam? Are you concerned that the puppy breeder you found isn’t legitimate? You MUST read this post!

 Do you know anybody who bought a puppy from them?

 Still unsure?
-Ask in the Great Dane Bad Breeders, Owners and Information group, or in our NEW and growing Hello Danes group on Facebook.
+Ask in the Great Dane Bad Breeders, Owners, and Information group, or our science-backed Great Dane group HERE.

 If you feel uneasy, chances are you’ve found one of many common puppy scams!